StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#2A_SettingUpElectronReact/readme.md

 [concurrently](https://www.npmjs.com/package/concurrently) Allows us to run multiple commands in the command line at the same time, this is needed only during development because our packaged app will manage this on its own.

-[cross-env](https://www.npmjs.com/package/cross-env) Allows us run scripts that set and use environment variables across platforms, this is important for windows enviroments.
+[cross-env](https://www.npmjs.com/package/cross-env) Allows us run scripts that set and use environment variables across platforms, this is important for windows environments.

 Now we need to update our scripts in our package.json.
-Make %1000 percent sure the dependencies and devDepencies match otherwise it will lead to wierd issues later on when we are building the app!
+Make 00 percent sure the dependencies and devDepencies match otherwise it will lead to weird issues later on when we are building the app!

 ```json
 {